 A set of Somali civilian, AMISON soldier, and Al Shabaab character models are included in the model libraries with the database.
 The Al Shabaab characters have authentic scarf patterns on their uniforms that match actual photographs of the militants from Internet sources.

-The following set of images compares the ground-level photographs taken on the streets of Kismayo with the corresponding building or other structure on the terrain rendered in VRSG.
+The following set of images compares the ground-level photographs taken on the streets of Kismayo with the corresponding virtual building or other structure on the 3D terrain rendered in VRSG.

-MetaVR’s Kismayo database is available free of charge in MetaVR’s round-earth Metadesic terrain format to MetaVR customers who are on active software maintenance and are US Government or NATO agencies or contractors (for official use only).
-The terrain is provided in MetaVR's round-earth terrain format and will only run with a valid VRSG version 6.0 or greater software license with valid software maintenance through June 30, 2016.
+MVRsimulation’s Kismayo database is available free of charge in MVRsimulation’s round-earth terrain format to customers who are on active software maintenance and are US Government or NATO agencies or contractors (for official use only).
+The terrain is provided in MVRsimulation's round-earth terrain format and will only run with a valid VRSG software license with valid software maintenance.